 Another ailment associated with snowshoeing is a knee injury.
 These injuries range from mild knee pain and discomfort to severe tendonitis and ligament tears and must be guarded against.

 The most common problem snowshoers face is Chondromalacia, also known as Hiker’s Knee.
-As one misstep causes you to plummet through the snow, dragging your bodyweight against your legs, your knees brace themselves for the impact.
+As one misstep causes you to plummet through the deep snow, dragging your bodyweight against your legs, your knees brace themselves for the impact.

 This tightens and stretches the unprepared tendons and ligaments, eventually leading to severe pain around and underneath the kneecap.